jupyter/nbclassic/docs/source/public_server.rst

 Firewall Setup
 ~~~~~~~~~~~~~~

-To function correctly, the firewall on the computer running the jupyter
+To function correctly, the firewall on the computer running NbClassic's
-notebook server must be configured to allow connections from client
+jupyter server must be configured to allow connections from client
 machines on the access port ``c.NotebookApp.port`` set in
-:file:`jupyter_notebook_config.py` to allow connections to the
+:file:`jupyter_Notebook_config.py` to allow connections to the
 web interface.
 The firewall must also allow connections from
 127.0.0.1 (localhost) on ports from 49152 to 65535.
-These ports are used by the server to communicate with the notebook kernels.
+These ports are used by the server to communicate with the nbclassic kernels.
 The kernel communication ports are chosen randomly by ZeroMQ, and may require
 multiple connections per kernel, so a large range of ports must be accessible.